oscarpedrero/BloodyEncounters/README.md

 <summary>Changelog</summary>

 `2.0.4`
+- Update Timer Systems

+`2.0.4`
-- Bloody.Core dependency removed as dll and added as framework
+- Bloody.Core dependency removed as dll and added as frameworkrk

 `2.0.3`
 - Fixed the bug that the encounter spawn had.
 A new spawn system has been generated to avoid incompatibilities with other mods